Skip to content

 Hydrophobic vs oleophobic: why do some stain-resistant fabrics still absorb oil?

 Hydrophobic barriers repel water-based spills.
-Oleophobic resistance targets oils and grease (lower surface tension), which are harder to repel— especially in fluorocarbon-free (C0) systems—so oil darkening can still occur.
+Oleophobic resistance targets oils and grease, which have lower surface tension and are harder to repel— especially in fluorocarbon-free (C0) systems—so oil darkening can still occur.

 Do hydrophobic finishes reduce breathability in sofa fabrics?